 RHD USB/FPGA Interface: Rhythm

 To facilitate the development of electrophysiology recording systems using the RHD series of microchips, Intan Technologies provides the following open-source USB/FPGA interface for developers.
-Designated Rhythm, the interface consists of Verilog HDL code and a C++ API written for the commercially-available Opal Kelly XEM6010 USB interface module.
+Designated Rhythm, the interface consists of Verilog HDL code and a C++ API written for the now-discontinued Opal Kelly XEM6010 USB interface module.
 Rhythm configures the Xilinx FPGA on the Opal Kelly module to communicate with up to eight RHD chips (256 channels, maximum) over SPI buses and to stream data from these chips to a host computer over a USB 2.0 interface.

 The Rhythm API supports multi-platform development under Windows, Mac, or Linux.
 All API software is written in C++ to facilitate rapid development.
 The Rhythm interface is used at the core of the RHD USB interface board data acquisition software, which offers a quick way to evaluate the performance and operation of RHD chips with a plug-and-play USB interface and open-source GUI software written in C++/Qt.